AckerlyXu/heima/articles/backup/backup-azure-manage-vms.md

     ![List of Recovery Services vaults ](./media/backup-azure-manage-vms/list-o-vaults.png) <br/>

+    >[!TIP]
-    >[AZURE.TIP] If you pin a vault to the Azure Dashboard, that vault is immediately accessible when you open the Azure portal.
+    > If you pin a vault to the Azure Dashboard, that vault is immediately accessible when you open the Azure portal.
 To pin a vault to the dashboard, in the vault list, right-click the vault, and select **Pin to dashboard**.

 3. From the list of vaults, select the vault to open its dashboard.
 When you select the vault, the vault dashboard and the **Settings** blade open.
 In the following image, the **Contoso-vault** dashboard is highlighted.